zero-to-prod/data-model/README.md

 - **Simplify Object Hydration**: No more manual assignment of properties or repetitive boilerplate code.
 A `DataModel` automates the process, ensuring your objects are populated correctly based on their type declarations.
-- **Enhance Type Safety**: Type safety is enforced by PHP itself.
+- **Ensure Type Safety**: Type safety is enforced by PHP itself.
 With a `DataModel`, you can trust that your objects contain the expected types without extra validation.
-- **Reduce Defensive Programming**: Instead of writing defensive code to check and sanitize inputs, a `DataModel` allows you to define how each property should be resolved using the `#[Describe()]` attribute.
-This leads to more predictable and reliable code.
+- **Reduce Defensive Programming**: Instead of writing defensive code to check and sanitize your data, a `DataModel` allows you to define how each property should be resolved before the object is hydrated.
 - **Flexible Value Resolution**: With the `#[Describe()]` attribute, you control how values are resolved for each property, including transformations, default values, and custom casting.
 This ensures that your data model behaves exactly as you intend.
-- **Non-Invasive Integration**: Simply add the DataModel trait to your classes.
+- **Non-Invasive Integration**: Simply add the `DataModel` trait to your classes.
 There’s no need to extend base classes or implement interfaces, keeping your class hierarchy clean.

 ### How It Works